jeremigr/GhiblApp/README.md

 You can also sort the list by year, title or director, or look for a specific movie or director in the search bar.

+While my programming culture is solid, in practice I'm still learning it, but I tried to make it pleasant to the eyes.

 **\> See it live:** <a href='https://apps.grandsenne.com/ghiblapp/' target='_blank'><b>GhiblApp</b></a>

-September 2025

-While my programming culture is solid, I'm still learning it in practice.
+Made by Jérémie Grandsenne, September 2025.

 ---